 Theories, etiology and function of bias in the clinical assessment and treatment of culturally diverse populations.
-An emphasis on
+The primary focus of this course will be on clinician self-assessment of bias, personal development and clinical application.

 Field Work in Educational Psychology